 But we weren’t alone.

-When my parents had to take my sister to get surgeries at a hospital over 100 miles away in St. Louis, our neighbors and friends took my siblings and me into their homes.
+When my parents had to take my sister to get surgeries at a hospital over 100 miles away in St. Louis, our neighbors and friends from church took my siblings and me into their homes.

 When we couldn’t afford groceries, they brought more casserole and lasagna by the house than we could ever hope to eat.